-Former St. Louis officer to be sentenced for assault on fellow officer
+'My 22 years of dedicated service meant nothing': Undercover officer's impact statement read at sentencing hearing

 She is scheduled to be sentenced Thursday.

-Hays testified during a trial in March against three officers, Dustin Boone, Christopher Myers and Steven Korte.
+Hays testified against three officers, Dustin Boone, Christopher Myers and Steven Korte, during the trial in March.

 Prosecutors questioned Hays about text messages he exchanged with Boone the day after the assault, in which Hays told Boone he felt justified in his use of force that night because he believed Hall resisted and wrote if Hall had been just a protester, there “wouldn’t be a problem at all.”